BradleyGilden/backend-concepts/SocketIO/README.md

-# Socket.io
+# Socket.io ( with web sockets )

-Socket.io uses websockets for real time communication, so that we don't have make multiple http requests
+This repository explores the concepts of Socket.io and Web Sockets